technix/atrament.ink/docs/atrament-basics/publish.md

 :::

-To build standalone executables for Windows, Linux, and MacOS, run this command in the terminal:
+To build standalone executables for Windows, Linux, and macOS, run this command in the terminal:

 ```
 npm run build-standalone
 ```

 :::warning
-On first run, this command downloads NeutralinoJS build toolchain, so internet connection is required.
+On first run, this command downloads NeutralinoJS build toolchain, so an internet connection is required.
 :::